Community Development Grants

 Prepare to Apply

-Applications will be segmented based on size of the grant.
+Only applications for funding levels more than $250,000 are currently being accepted.
 Grant requests should represent no more than 75 percent of anticipated total project cost.

 For advice and potential resources to help with your application, please go to the Community Development Grant Resources page.